demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 When configured using this flow, the integration operates under the user’s context, similar to the Authorization Code Flow, but it is designed for devices or environments where a browser-based login is not available.
 This flow also uses delegated permissions, which must be defined in the Azure application configuration in the Azure Portal.
 The user authenticating via the device code must have the same roles and permissions as those granted to the application.
 These permissions determine which actions the user can perform through XSOAR/XSIAM commands within the organization or tenant scope.

-During authentication, the user will be provided with a code and a URL.
+During authentication, the user is provided with a code and a URL.
 They must enter the code at the URL using a browser on any device to complete the sign-in process.

 For this flow, the Redirect URI is required for the integration.
 You can get those values from the Azure Portal under the application information.
 Follow these steps:

 1. In your app, click **Authentication** > **Platform configurations** > **Add a platform.** Choose **Web** and add [Redirect URI](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app#add-a-redirect-uri).
-The Redirect URI can direct any web application that you wish to receive responses from Azure AD.
+The Redirect URI is the address where Azure AD sends the login response.
 If you are not sure what to set, you can use `https://localhost`.
-2. In the app registration, navigate to **Authentication**, under In **Supported account types**, *Accounts in any organizational directory (Any Azure AD directory - Multi-tenant)* should be selected.
-In the same page, under the **Advanced Settings** section, enable the mobile and desktop flows.
+2. In the app registration, navigate to **Authentication**.
+Under **Supported account types**, select *Accounts in any organizational directory (Any Azure AD directory - Multi-tenant)*.
+On the same page, under the **Advanced Settings** section, enable the mobile and desktop flows.

    <img width="600" src="../../../docs/doc_imgs/tutorials/tut-microsoft-auth-guide/device_code.png" align="middle"></img>

-3. Next, click on **Overview** and copy the "Application (client) ID" and paste it under the App/Client ID parameter field in the instance configuration in XSOAR/XSIAM.
+3. Next, click **Overview**, copy the "Application (client) ID" and paste it under the App/Client ID parameter field in the instance configuration in XSOAR/XSIAM.
 4. Click "Save and Exit".
 5. Run the `!<integration command prefix>-auth-start` command - you will be prompted to open the page https://microsoft.com/devicelogin and enter the generated code.
 6. Run the `!<integration command prefix>-auth-complete` command.
 7. Run the `!<integration command prefix>-auth-test` command to ensure connectivity to Microsoft.

-**Note:** Make sure the neccessary permissions and roles are applied to the application and to the user.
+**Note:** Make sure the neccessary permissions and roles are applied to the application and the user.

 # Azure Managed Identities Authentication
-#### Note: This option is relevant only if the integration is running on Azure VM.
+#### Note: This option applies only when the integration runs on an Azure VM.

-Some of the Cortex XSOAR-Microsoft integrations use the [Azure Managed Identities Authentication](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
+Some Cortex XSOAR-Microsoft integrations use [Azure Managed Identities Authentication](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).

 Follow one of these steps for authentication based on Azure Managed Identities: